How They Work

 To determine the minimum length of screw needed for any application, add minimum embedment depth of 1” to the thickness of the material being fastened.
-Maximum length of screw is calculated by adding the maximum embedment depth of 1-3/4” to the thickness of material being fastened.
+The maximum length of screw is calculated by adding the maximum embedment depth of 1-3/4” to the thickness of the material being fastened.
 The hex headed screw is measured from underneath the head

 Installing the Tapcon Screw into Masonry Materials

 - Using a hammer drill and a carbide tipped masonry bit meeting ANSI standards, drill a hole with the required diameter of Tapcon masonry screw being installed.
 Make sure that the depth of the hole will be a minimum of 1/2” deeper than the tapcon concrete screw will penetrate.

 - The hole must be cleaned of all dust and debris by using a wire brush, compressed air or vacuum.
 Move the item being fastened and align the hole over the hole in the base material.

 - Insert your Tapcon concrete screw through the hole in the fixture and into the hole in the base material.

 - Using a wrench or drill, rotate the screw until the head of the Tapcon concrete screw is tight against the surface of the fixture.
 Make sure that the Tapcon is not over-torqued because this may strip the threads in the base material and cause the Tapcon concrete screw to spin in the hole.